 Now, after a black window pops up, type in-

 After that, you will see a new black and white window popping up that would say DISKPART>.

 to list all the Storage devices connected to your computer.
 After you hit Enter, you will see a list of storage devices (including your hard disk) connected to the computer.
 Identify your disk’s number here.
 After this, type-

 where X is the disk number, you just identified and hit Enter.

-You need to clear the table records and all the visible data on the drive.
+You must clear the table records and all the visible data on the drive.
 For that, type-

 and hit Enter.

-Now, you will need to recreate a new primary partition of the drive.
+Now, you must recreate a new primary partition of the drive.
 For that enter this command-

 create part pri